VirtoCommerce/vc-module-subscription/README.md

 # VirtoCommerce.Subscription

 VirtoCommerce.Subscription module represents subscriptions and recurring orders management system.
 It enables retailers to sell subscription-based offerings and shoppers to place recurring orders online.

-Key features:
+## Key features

 * Trial periods
 * Grace periods
 * Free subscriptions
 * Product or bundle selling on a subscription
 * Multiple products via one subscription
-* See a list of existing subscriptions with filtration and sorting
+* View a list of existing subscriptions with filtration and sorting
-* See a full subscription history with all notifications, invoices and changes
+* View full subscription history with all notifications, invoices and changes
 * Update active subscriptions (including payment plan changes)
 * Manual invoicing on subscription with any amount
 * Sending notifications for each life phase and subscription events